RyanDaDeng/branching-assessment/readme.md

 #### JSON Explanation:

-The assessment contains its ID and a list of question.
-A question has next question references on "correct" and "incorrect" field, e.g. if the answer of question A is incorrect, then the next question will be C.
+The assessment contains its ID and a list of questions.
+A question has next question references for "correct" and "incorrect" fields, e.g. if the answer of question A is incorrect, then the next question will be C.

 Note: ...Hmm, I am not too sure about JSON structure, it looks the way too simple and I just came up with it in 5 minutes...It could either be dict based (question_id as key) or just a pure array.